-Is your well researched by the Law Society showed that 7% of respondents had made updated there will during the first coronavirus lockdown.
+Research by the Law Society showed that 7% of respondents had updated their will during the first coronavirus lockdown.

-Whilst encouraging one in have arrange their affairs in a way that since then, a more shocking statistic from this research showed that over half (59%) of those surveyed said they did not have a well.
+Whilst encouraging, one in fourteen people have arranged their affairs in this way, a more shocking statistic from this research showed that over half (59%) of those surveyed said they did not have a will at all.

-Whilst some people will be well served by the rules of intestacy, which applied to anyone who dies without there will be a number of people where these rules are inappropriate, for example married couples with children where the provisions of intestacy can see significant legacy is going to children which raises questions of how these can be affordably funded, as well as the appropriateness of giving large legacies to those who may not be appropriate.
+Examples include couples with children where the provisions of intestacy can see significant legacy going to children; this raises the question of how these compulsory legacies can be affordably funded, as well as the appropriateness of giving large legacies to younger people.

-In addition to making deals the coronavirus lockdown have shown the benefit of having lasting powers of attorney which allows a individual to act on your behalf if you are unable to make decisions on your health and welfare, or financial decisions, due to mental incapacity, or indeed for the reasons depending on how the last attorney is completed.
+In addition to making wills, the coronavirus lockdown has shown the benefit of having lasting powers of attorney.
+These allow an individual (or individuals) to act on your behalf if you are unable to make decisions on your health and welfare, or financial decisions, due to mental incapacity, or, depending on the drafting, simply because you are unable to act for other reasons.

 Coronavirus has highlighted to more people the effects of “disasters”.
 We specialise in planning for these types event and can show, for example, what your family might need if you were unable to do your work for reasons of illness or incapacity, suffer a critical illness, or if you were to die.